 Details of Mindful Doodling sessions offered by Associate Chaplain, Geoffrey Baines.

-Mindful Doodling takes place in person at 1:00-1:50pm every Monday in the Auditorium at The Chaplaincy Centre and online each Tuesday at 4:00-4:50pm (or 1:00-1:50pm on the third Tuesday of each month), click here for more details of how to join online.
+Mindful Doodling takes place online each Tuesday at 1:00-1:50pm, click here for more details of how to join in.

 Please note there will be no drop-in sessions in the week beginning Monday 25th October.